Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

-Smeeth lodged an official complaint against MP Chris Williamson for saying the Labour Party was being “demonised as a racist party” and had “given too much ground” to people making allegations of anti-Semitism.
-During a talk as part of the pressure campaign against Williamson Smeeth stated: "the only people weaponising anti-Semitism are the anti-Semites”.
+Anderson lodged an official complaint against MP Chris Williamson for saying the Labour Party was being “demonised as a racist party” and had “given too much ground” to people making allegations of anti-Semitism.
+During a talk as part of the pressure campaign against Williamson, Anderson stated: "the only people weaponising anti-Semitism are the anti-Semites".

 The police strengthened her security after she received a death threat.
-In April 2018, Smeeth was accompanied by around 40 Labour MPs and peers to a Labour hearing into Wadsworth's conduct.
+In April 2018, Anderson was accompanied by around 40 Labour MPs and peers to a Labour hearing into Wadsworth's conduct.
 Wadsworth was expelled for bringing the Party into disrepute.

-Smeeth retained her seat in the 2017 general election with a much reduced majority.
+Anderson retained her seat in the 2017 general election with a much reduced majority.

-In March 2019, Smeeth resigned as PPS to Tom Watson, Deputy Leader of the Labour Party to vote against a second referendum on Brexit, as Labour had instructed its MPs to abstain.
+In March 2019, Anderson resigned as PPS to Tom Watson, Deputy Leader of the Labour Party to vote against a second referendum on Brexit, as Labour had instructed its MPs to abstain.

-In April 2019, Smeeth was elected Parliamentary Chair of the Jewish Labour Movement.
+In April 2019, Anderson was elected Parliamentary Chair of the Jewish Labour Movement.
 She is a member of Labour Friends of Israel.

-In the December 2019 general election, Smeeth lost her seat to Conservative Jonathan Gullis, who overturned her 2,359, or five per cent, majority to a 15% or 6,286 majority of his own.
+In the December 2019 general election, Anderson lost her seat to Conservative Jonathan Gullis, who overturned her 2,359, or five per cent, majority to a 15% or 6,286 majority of his own.

-Smeeth endorsed Ian Murray in the 2020 Labour Party deputy leadership election.
+Anderson endorsed Ian Murray in the 2020 Labour Party deputy leadership election.

-It was announced on 14 October 2022, that as part of the 2022 Special Honours, Smeeth would receive a life peerage.
+It was announced on 14 October 2022 that, as part of the 2022 Special Honours, Anderson would receive a life peerage.
 On 18 November 2022, she was created Baroness Anderson of Stoke-on-Trent, of Stoke-on-Trent in the County of Staffordshire.
+She was appointed as Parliamentary Secretary for the Cabinet Office on 3 March 2026.

 Personal life

-Smeeth was married to Michael Smeeth, a business executive and the UK chair of the British-American Project.
-She describes herself as 'culturally Jewish'.
+Anderson was married to Michael Smeeth, a business executive and the UK chair of the British-American Project.
+She describes herself as "culturally Jewish".

-In June 2020, Smeeth became chief executive of Index on Censorship, an organisation which campaigns for freedom of speech.
-Since taking on this role she has advocated for Parliamentary bills which Amnesty International says "stifle free speech" and which organisations including Greenpeace and the European Legal Support Centre say "will stifle a wide range of campaigns concerned with the arms trade, climate justice, human rights, international law, and international solidarity with oppressed peoples struggling for justice."
+In June 2020, Anderson became chief executive of Index on Censorship, an organisation that campaigns for freedom of speech.
+After taking on her role in the House of Lords, she has advocated for Parliamentary bills that Amnesty International says "stifle free speech" and that organisations including Greenpeace and the European Legal Support Centre say "will stifle a wide range of campaigns concerned with the arms trade, climate justice, human rights, international law, and international solidarity with oppressed peoples struggling for justice".

-Smeeth was appointed an Honorary Captain in the Royal Naval Reserve in July 2021.
+Anderson was appointed an Honorary Captain in the Royal Naval Reserve in July 2021.

-In May 2025, Baroness Anderson married Gareth Snell in a ceremony in Gibraltar.
+In May 2025, Anderson married Gareth Snell in a ceremony in Gibraltar.